-Living and working in fire ant biosecurity zones
+Living in fire ant biosecurity zones

 If you live or work in a fire ant biosecurity zone, it is important that you are aware of your responsibilities when moving or storing materials that could carry fire ants.